Chaos Calls 01: Learning Visit

 “Since we met, a few weeks back, I’ve been seeing what I can find out about you, and it’s all good, very good.
 I’ve a proposition you may be interested in.
 It involves dangerous work, but it helps people out.
 You face danger and run a real risk of being killed, but the weapons are limited to those in use around the Middle Ages.
 A crossbow is the most complex weapon they have available to them.”

 “It sounds interesting, but why should I get involved?”

 “Because you’re a perfect fit for the job, that’s why.
 Also, you’ll be helping out lots of people on two planets.”
 Now that really gets my attention, two planets?
-I must have shown some interest, as he smiles at me.
+I must have shown some interest, since he smiles at me.
 “Yes, two planets, and neither is Earth.
 You also get to spend a lot of time making love to some lovely ladies.”
 I raise my eyebrows at him.

 He answers the phone, “Al, it’s a good thing you called.
 What the hell are you getting involved in now?
 I’ve had a couple of dozen people asking about you, from both here and overseas.
 It’s a very odd mix of people to be asking about anyone.”

 “Thanks, John.
 Your support for this is much appreciated.”
-I hang up, and think hard while I sit there for a moment, before returning to the table, lunch, and my family.
+I hang up, and think hard while I sit there for a moment before returning to the table, lunch, and my family.

-When I sit down I look around at my people, and say, “John wishes me well in this endeavour, whatever it is, and supports it.
+When I sit down I look around at my people and say, “John wishes me well in this endeavour, whatever it is, and he supports it.
 I get a feeling he knows a lot more about this than I do.
 But his support speaks well of it.”
 Joe is surprised at my comments, and my ladies smile.

 Well, it’s now official, I’m about to become a Hero.